The Quran does not merely retell Hud (peace be upon him). It redistributes him.

 In Surah Hud, the prophet is the invisible column of trust under collective pressure.

-3. In Ibrahim (14): Hud as compressed precedent in the historical chain
+3. In Ibrahim (peace be upon him) (14): Hud (peace be upon him) as compressed precedent in the historical chain

-In Ibrahim, Hud does not appear as a developed character.
+In Ibrahim (peace be upon him), Hud (peace be upon him) does not appear as a developed character.
 He is summoned as condensed memory:

 ﴿أَلَمْ يَأْتِكُمْ نَبَأُ الَّذِينَ مِن قَبْلِكُمْ قَوْمِ نُوحٍ وَعَادٍ وَثَمُودَ﴾